mecid/mecid.github.io/_posts/2022-06-22-mastering-navigationstack-in-swiftui-deep-linking.md

 ```

 #### Programmatic navigation with multiple scenes
 One thing I have to mention is that you never should define the path in the *App* protocol.
 In this case, you will have a synchronized navigation stack across all of the scenes of your app.
-Usually, users create multiple scenes of our apps to use different parts of our apps simultaneously.
+Usually, users create multiple scenes of our apps to use different parts simultaneously.

 ```swift
 @main